Jacksurfer2005/Use-LiteX-on-the-Acorn-CLE-101/README.md

 If not already done, make sure to install LiteX by following the LiteX installation guide and you are ready to use LiteX your board!

+# RISC-V Linux in LiteX/Rocket on FPGA Artix-7 XC7A100T
+## Installing Ubuntu
+You can either install Ubuntu via a Virtual Machine or install it directly on an external hard drive
+- For installing Ubuntu on an external hard drive, you can watch the tutorial from this link [External Hard Drive](https://www.youtube.com/watch?v=KFwA1tjZp1w&t=236s)
+- For installing Ubuntu on a Virtual Machine, please watch this video [Virtual Machine](https://www.youtube.com/watch?v=Hva8lsV2nTk)
+## Installing Litex

 # Run LiteX-Boards example